-62. Each Group has the opportunity to present alternative budget proposals for consideration by Council.
-It should be noted that the Financial Services Manager has a statutory obligation to make a statement on the robustness of the Council's budget calculations and in view of this, Groups have been invited to discuss, in confidence, their budget proposals with the Financial Services Manager prior to this meeting of Council.
+- 63. At this meeting, the Executive is requested to make recommendations to the Council on the Budget and associated council tax for 2016/17.
+Each Group will also have an opportunity to present alternative budget proposals for consideration by Council. - 64.
+It should be noted that each Group has been reminded of the statutory obligation of the Financial Services Manager to make a statement on the robustness of the Council's budget calculations in support of the proposed budget.
+In view of this, Groups have been encouraged to discuss, in confidence, their budget proposals with the report author prior to the meeting of Council on 18th February 2016.